 He has been registered with the Singapore Medical Council as a specialist in Orthopaedic Surgery since 2011.

 Spine conditions present itself differently in every individual.
 Treatments will be personalized according to your specific condition.
 It is important to discuss your treatment plan thoroughly with your doctor, to ensure that you have the most comfortable treatment experience.

 At your first appointment with Dr. Ong, he will evaluate your medical history and the pain you are experiencing.

 Depending on the symptoms you have, he will likely perform diagnostic imaging tests (e.g. X-Rays or MRI scans) to assess your condition accurately.
 X-rays and CT scans are useful to rule out bone problems, whilst an MRI scan is excellent for looking at soft tissue (e.g. tendons, ligaments, and cartilage) problems.

-After assessing your condition, Dr. Ong will recommend a personalized treatment plan that is specific to your needs.
+After assessing your condition, your orthopaedic knee specialist will recommend a personalized treatment plan that is specific to your needs.
 This may include surgical or non-surgical treatment options.